 Personal benefits also include being more financially stable than you were as a high school graduate and experienced in the workforce.
 That kind of experience has likely given you the ability to be more focused, more responsible, and manage your time wisely.
 Those are important skills for a college student at any age, and something that younger people attending classes often struggle with.

 What Do You Need to Know Before Deciding to Enroll?

-If you’re over the age of 50 and you’re going back to school, keep in mind that things will be different from what you’re used to.
+If you’re over the age of 50 and you’re going back to school, or want to learn new skills, keep in mind that things will be different from what you’re used to.
 If you went to school as a young adult, you have to be willing to be adaptable to the changes that have occurred in post-secondary education programs.
 Use your resources, and don’t be afraid to ask for help.